Skip to content

 Mute Time Type

-Supports customizing the mute start time and end time, or quickly setting it to 1 hour, 6 hours, 12 hours, 1 day, or 1 week.
+Supports customizing the mute start time and end time, or quickly setting it to 1 hour, 6 hours, 12 hours, 1 day, 1 week.

 1. Select the mute start time and duration.